Jdarville9/Employee-Tracker/README.md

 ## Usage

 To use this application you must have all contributing resources downloaded/initiated (if applicable).
 Open the root file in VS code.
-Run 'npm init' in command line.
 Then, type 'npm start.'
 All of the action options will populate in the command line.

 ## Contributions